cswasif/ZKS-Tunnel-VPN/ZKS_Protocol_Paper.md

 ## Abstract

 ZKS (Zero-Knowledge Swarm) is a secure communication protocol, operating at layer 3-7, designed to provide censorship-resistant, privacy-preserving tunneling for applications ranging from VPNs to file transfer and messaging.
-Unlike traditional approaches that rely on established patterns detectable by Deep Packet Inspection (DPI), ZKS employs a novel combination of the Wasif-Vernam cipher—a key-rotating XOR-based encryption scheme—with a decentralized entropy collection mechanism called Entropy Tax.
-The protocol achieves stealth through traffic shaping and mimicry, making encrypted tunnels indistinguishable from legitimate HTTPS traffic.
-Key exchange is accomplished using a hybrid construction combining X25519 for classical security and Kyber768 for post-quantum resistance.
+Unlike traditional approaches that rely on established patterns detectable by Deep Packet Inspection (DPI), ZKS employs ChaCha20-Poly1305 AEAD encryption with a 3-message authenticated handshake providing mutual authentication and forward secrecy.
+The protocol achieves stealth through traffic shaping, constant-rate padding, and protocol mimicry, making encrypted tunnels indistinguishable from legitimate HTTPS traffic.
+Key exchange is accomplished using a hybrid construction combining X25519 for classical security and ML-KEM (Kyber768) for post-quantum resistance, with HKDF-based key derivation.
+Security enhancements include replay attack protection via nonce tracking, constant-time HMAC verification to prevent timing attacks, and automatic key rotation with ratcheting for enhanced forward secrecy.
 For peer-to-peer deployments, ZKS integrates with libp2p's DCUtR protocol for NAT traversal, enabling direct connections even behind restrictive firewalls.
 The "Swarm" in Zero-Knowledge Swarm refers to the protocol's core innovation: a decentralized peer-to-peer topology where any participant can dynamically assume the role of client, relay, or exit node, creating a self-organizing mesh that is inherently resistant to blocking.
-The protocol is designed to be minimal—under 5,000 lines of Rust for the core implementation—while providing strong forward secrecy, identity hiding, and resistance to traffic analysis.
+The protocol is designed to be minimal—under 5,000 lines of Rust for the core implementation—while providing strong forward secrecy, identity hiding, replay protection, and resistance to traffic analysis.
 Performance benchmarks demonstrate throughput competitive with WireGuard while maintaining significantly stronger censorship resistance properties.

 **Keywords:** VPN, privacy, censorship resistance, zero-knowledge, post-quantum cryptography, traffic analysis resistance